Best used cars under £3,000

 The BMW 3 Series has always been a fun-to-drive and spacious executive saloon, and even one for under £3,000 should still offer plenty of miles and smiles.
 You might get more equipment in a similarly priced Ford Mondeo or Mazda6, but the BMW badge is a big draw on its own.
 There’s a choice of coupe, convertible, saloon or estate, and several generations of models, and you can avoid high-mileage examples.

-Most ones with five-figure mileages are 318i petrols, so you might need to find a cherished example with slightly more miles if you want a different powerplant.
+Most ones with five-figure mileages are 318i petrols with around 75,000 miles, so you might need to find a cherished example with slightly more miles if you want a different powerplant.
 Make sure you’re happy with the ride comfort if it’s on run-flat tyres and check the alloys for hairline cracks.

 We know the Honda Jazz is far from the most exciting car on this list but it should be pretty bulletproof in terms of reliability.
 And when you’re buying a used car, especially for a relatively small amount of money, reliability is probably one of the most important qualities, as you won’t want the car to be constantly in and out of the garage.

 Another facet of the Jazz is its practicality; it’s officially a supermini like the Toyota Yaris but offers far more space than any of its rivals.
-This budget allows you to get a first-generation car with very few miles or early second-generation models with a higher number on the clock.
+This budget allows you to get a first-generation car with around 35,000 miles, or early second-generation models with a higher number on the clock.

 The first Audi TT is becoming a classic and prices won’t stay as low as they are now forever.
 Its eye-catching styling hides the fact that it was launched over 20 years ago, and it’ll provide all-year-round thrills.
 The cabin is minimalist but, like the exterior, it still looks good and has aged well.
 You can choose from a roadster or a hardtop coupe.

 This is a car where the maintenance records are more important than the mileage because low-mileage cars tend to have bodywork scuffs or a high number of owners.
-If you’re looking at a roadster, make sure the soft top has been looked after and doesn’t leak.
+Most cars around this price point are roadsters and if you’re looking at one of these, make sure the soft top has been looked after and doesn’t leak.

 These models have a reasonable level of equipment, including air conditioning, Bluetooth and the handy heated front windscreen, although you’ll have to look at cars like the Hyundai i30 if you require ISOFIX points.